CNU-DLandCV-lab/Weakly-Supervised-3D-Graph-Deep-Learning-Framework/README.md

 # Training
 #### Preparation of data
-You need to build the training set in advance by following the paper or other methods.
+To prepare the dataset, you may use: `python data_prepare.py`
 #### Training
 Start training: `python train_graph.py`

 # Testing
 To evaluate trained model, you may use: `python test_graph.py`

 # Citation